Fit Finlay: In-ring return and United States Champion (2004–2006)

-Beginning on the 26 May episode of SmackDown!, Finlay was joined by Hornswoggle, who came out from under the ring to attack Finlay's opponents.
+Beginning on the 26 May episode of SmackDown!, Finlay was joined by Little Bastard, who came out from under the ring to attack Finlay's opponents.
 Finlay then joined forces with William Regal as loyal subjects of the newly renamed King Booker and his Court.
 Both men were later "knighted" by the King, and Finlay briefly used the name Sir Finlay.
-During his time as part of the court, Finlay picked up a win against World Heavyweight Champion Rey Mysterio in a non-title match before defeating the court's main foe Bobby Lashley to take Lashley's United States Championship.
-Finlay defended the championship on several occasions, often with help from Little Bastard, and even defended it against fellow court member William Regal at The Great American Bash.
+During his time as part of the court, Finlay picked up a win against World Heavyweight Champion Rey Mysterio in a non-title match before defeating the court's main foe Bobby Lashley to take Lashley's United States Championship on 14 July episode of SmackDown!.
+Finlay defended the championship on several occasions, often with help from Little Bastard, and even defended it against Regal, his fellow court member, at The Great American Bash on 23 July.
 He lost the title to Mr. Kennedy on the 1 September edition of SmackDown! in a Triple Threat match that also involved Bobby Lashley.
-After the title loss, Finlay continued to attack and wrestle threats to court leader Booker and his newly won World Heavyweight Championship, including Lashley and Batista.
-Finlay defeated Booker in a non-title singles match and lost in a four-way match at No Mercy for the title.
+After the title loss, Finlay continued to attack and wrestle threats to court leader King Booker and his newly won World Heavyweight Championship, including Lashley and Batista.
+Finlay defeated King Booker in a non-title singles match and lost in a fatal four-way match at No Mercy on 8 October for the title.
 After leaving the court, Finlay continued to feud with Batista.
-At Armageddon, Finlay and King Booker faced Batista and his partner, the WWE Champion John Cena from Raw but were defeated.
+At Armageddon on 17 December, Finlay and King Booker faced Batista and his partner, WWE Champion John Cena from Raw but were defeated.